alann-sapone/meson-bootstrap/README.md

 This simple project has a single goal : How to fasten C projects development in a lightweight environment.

 You will need glib-2.0 dev dependency for this demo to work.

-It aims in a simple app with a module, in a visual studio code environment with IntelliSense.
+It aims in a simple app with a module, also having unit testing.

 # How to
 > meson build